Skip to content

 Thailand is, in many ways, an easy country for older travellers.
 Tourist infrastructure is well developed, accommodation standards are generally high, and it is perfectly possible to travel in comfort without spending extravagantly.

 Hotels range from simple guesthouses to genuinely lovely boutique stays and full-service resorts.
 Air-conditioning is not a luxury here.
 It is part of your survival strategy and one of humanity’s more persuasive inventions.
-The one place where we did not have air-conditioning was during oe night at River Kwai Jungle Rafts, but this was a small trade-off for how amazing the experience was.
+The one place where we did not have air-conditioning was during one night at River Kwai Jungle Rafts, but this was a small trade-off for how amazing the experience was.

 Food is another major advantage.
 It is fresh, varied and available everywhere.
 Even cautious eaters can usually find plenty to enjoy.
 If you love Thai food already, the country will feel like one long standing ovation.
 If you are less adventurous, there are still many mild, accessible options.
 Pro tip: never order anything spicy unless you are a certified fire eater.